 Zuleika’s husband, Emil, attempted to overthrow Kiril, but was defeated, and taken to Strahd’s fortress.
 She does not know if he still lives, but would see him returned if he does.
 She knows she is not powerful enough to defeat Kiril on her own, especially with his loyal followers always nearby, and has been praying to Mother Night for guidance and assistance.
 She believes that the adventurers are the answer to her prayers – and they do admit that they’re here to kill the werewolves.

 Then, a gruff voice comes from behind them, saying, “You’ll need more than prayers.”
-Everyone turns to see a very large, very muscular man – whose torn shirt could barely even be called a shit – descending the stairs into the cavern.
+Everyone turns to see a very large, very muscular man – whose torn shirt could barely even be called a shirt – descending the stairs into the cavern.
 Fletcher demands that the children be freed, as he sees a number of wolves appear at the top of the second stairs to his right.
 Malis attempts to appeal to the several other men and women behind Kiril on the stairs, saying that they do not need to follow a man as evil as Kiril – but all they do is laugh.

 Kiril laughs as well, and then orders his pack to kill everyone, shifting immediately into his hybrid werewolf form.
 He is huge, much larger than any of the werewolves the party has already faced.
 Krossa goes into a defensive stance.
 Fletcher attempts to summon the hell hounds as he had in the Amber Temple, but nothing happens…and he cannot remember the words in the Infernal language.
 Instead, he casts finger of death at the leader of the pack, and retreats toward the cages.
 Kiril shrugs off most of the necrotic damage.